changeworld/azure-docs.pl-pl/articles/iot-dps/quick-enroll-device-tpm-node.md

 - Pamiętaj, aby wcześniej wykonać kroki przedstawione w części [Konfigurowanie usługi IoT Hub Device Provisioning za pomocą witryny Azure Portal](./quick-setup-auto-provision.md).
 -  Upewnij się, że na komputerze jest zainstalowane [środowisko Node.js w wersji 4.0 lub nowszej](https://nodejs.org).
-- Jeśli chcesz zarejestrować symulowane urządzenie na końcu tego przewodnika Szybki start, postępuj zgodnie z instrukcjami z sekcji [Tworzenie i aprowizowanie symulowanego urządzenia](quick-create-simulated-device.md) do kroku, w którym uzyskujesz klucz poręczenia dla urządzenia.
-Zanotuj klucz poręczenia.
-Zostanie on użyty w dalszej części tego przewodnika Szybki start. **Nie wykonuj kroków tworzenia rejestracji indywidualnej przy użyciu witryny Azure Portal.**
+- If you want to enroll a simulated device at the end of this quickstart, follow the steps in [Create and provision a simulated device](quick-create-simulated-device.md) up until the step where you get an endorsement key for the device.
+Note down the endorsement key, you will use it later in this quickstart. **Nie wykonuj kroków tworzenia rejestracji indywidualnej przy użyciu witryny Azure Portal.**

 ## <a name="create-the-individual-enrollment-sample"></a>Tworzenie przykładowej rejestracji indywidualnej